tirimatangi/Lazy/README.md

 The first function in the chain of continuations can have any number of input parameters which are passed to function `Lazy::future<ReturnType>(...)`.
 `ReturnType` is the return type of the last function in the chain of continuations (like in std::future).

-Here is an example on lauching the tasks and getting the results once they are available.
+Here is an example on launching the tasks and getting the results once they become available.

 ```c++
     // Define future #1: